Skip to Content

 Lake Louise Gondola Hikes

-Aside from a chance to see grizzly bears (which we unfortunately did not get to see during our visit), our other reason to take the Lake Louise Summer Gondola was for the opportunity to hike.
+Aside from a chance to see grizzly bears and other Banff wildlife, our other reason to take the Lake Louise Gondola was for the opportunity to hike.

 Visitors to the top of the Lake Louise Summer Gondola do not have to remain within the safety of the enclosed electric fence.
-There are two enjoyable hikes to choose from.
+There are two enjoyable hiking trails to choose from.

 The Kicking Horse Pass Viewpoint hike is a short 1.7 km out-and-back hike to a viewpoint just northwest of the viewing platform.
-This is the shorter and easier hike of the two Lake Louise gondola hikes.
+This is the shorter and easier hike of the two Lake Louise gondola hiking trails.

 We hiked to the Ptarmigan Valley Viewpoint with our two kids during our visit up the Lake Louise Sightseeing Gondola.
 The trail starts on a short section of narrow trail before joining a wider road, which you’ll follow the entire way.
 Though the road got steep at times, this hike was easily manageable with our kids (8 and 5 years old).